alejandrojsuazohvd/python-arbitrage/README.md

 - Sadly, no. There are a few limitations that I discovered throughout the process.
     - 1.)
 Market trades take time.
 Especially if you're going through intermediary companies.
     - 2.)
 Fees are extraordinarily high.
     - 3.)
-For trades to succeed you need accurate information.
+For arbitrage trades to succeed you need accurate information.
 Some trading pair order books can have lackluster trust.
     - 4.)
 Market fluctuations make it difficult to keep track of overall USD value although quantity of crytocurrency is known.

 Can this be improved?